KunjShah95/odoo-hackathon-final/README.md

 # GlobeTrotter MVP – Hackathon-Ready Travel Planner

-A polished, production-lean MVP that helps travelers plan smarter trips fast.
-It combines a modern React frontend, a secure Express + PostgreSQL backend, and free-tier APIs for AI suggestions, places, weather, and currency.
+GlobeTrotter is a polished, production-lean MVP to plan smarter trips fast.
+It pairs a modern React frontend with a secure Express + PostgreSQL backend and uses free-tier APIs (HuggingFace, OSM, OpenWeather, exchangerate.host).
+It’s tailored for demos and hackathons: fast to set up, reliable fallbacks, nice UI, and real persistence.

 ## Highlights